benoit-nexthop/sccache/docs/Configuration.md

 * `SCCACHE_LOG_MILLIS` when set (to any value), enables millisecond precision timestamps in log output instead of the default second precision.
 * `SCCACHE_ERROR_LOG` path to a file where sccache will log errors
 * `SCCACHE_LOG` log level, accepting standard env_logger values, see [env_logger documentation](https://docs.rs/env_logger/latest/env_logger/#enabling-logging) for details

+### distributed compilation

+* `SCCACHE_DIST_ERROR_NO_FALLBACK` when set to `true`, errors during distributed compilation will cause the build to fail instead of falling back to local compilation.
+This can be useful in CI environments where you want to ensure distributed compilation is working correctly.

 ### cache configs